 Upon completion of the course you will:

-- be familiar with contemporary approaches towards crop conservation and sustainable use of plan and genetic resource for food and agriculture (PGRFA);
+- Be familiar with contemporary approaches towards crop conservation and sustainable use of plan and genetic resource for food and agriculture (PGRFA);

-- know the conceptual framework of CBM, its components and practices;
+- Know the conceptual framework of resilient seed systems, its components and practices;

-The training is designed for public, civil, research, education and/or development professionals working in a range of relevant programmes.
-Applicants should have at least a BSc degree, have three years of professional experience in a relevant field, and be proficient in English.
+The training is designed for public, civil, research, education and/or development professionals woking in a range of a relevant programmes.
+Applicants should have at least a BSc degree, have three years of professional experience in a relevant field, and be proficiency in English.